 - Super fun-sounding SF, but agent is not the right person for it.

-- Interesting premise, actually sent query to another agent.
+- Interesting premise, and the agent actually sent the query to another agent friend of hers.

 - Awesome hard SciFi story, but not for the agent.
 These are the hardest noes.